fenlan/Mycode/reser_system/README.md

                 ----BusID           numeric(10)

 # Update
-There are some faluts, and need to modify and add some other function
+There are some faluts, and need to modify and add some other functions